akierig/libtech_nerd_bingo/README.md

 Nerd Bingo was originally composed on a Mnemosyne N194A B5 Notebook.
 The pen was a Kaweco Perkeo fountain pen with a medium nib and Graf von Faber-Castell Colbalt Blue ink.

 ## Copyright and Licensing
-Library Tech Nerd Bingo is copyright 2019 Andrew Kierig, [@michi-gato](https://github.com/michi-gato), Mary Bakija, Genevieve Miliken, Shawn Jones, and Martin Klein.
+Library Tech Nerd Bingo is copyright 2019 [@akierig](https://github.com/akierig), [@michi-gato](https://github.com/michi-gato), Mary Bakija, Genevieve Miliken, Shawn Jones, and Martin Klein.

 It's free to use under the terms of a [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) License](https://creativecommons.org/licenses/by-sa/4.0/).
 If this were _actual_ software, I think we'd be torn between MIT and GPL3 licensing.